 - Emotional balance

-- Ketosis induces improved autophagy and apoptosis, where your body purges dead or underperforming cells to allow for new growth.
-This has innumerable benefits relating to disease prevention and longevity.
+- Ketosis induces improved autophagy (clean-up of old cells) and apoptosis (programmed cell death), where your body purges dead or underperforming cells to allow for healthy new growth.
+This has considerable benefits relating to disease risk reduction and longevity.

 Tangible Exogenous Ketone Return

 Disclaimer: Everyone’s “Return on Ketosis” will be unique.
-The following ledger graphic describes a common use case many Ketonians describe:
+The following ledger graphic describes a common use case many keto diet followers describe:

 PK Challenge: What is your Return on Ketosis?
 Take one minute right now to sketch the ledger.
-Is it different than the graphic?
-Please share in the comments or to [email protected]
+How does it differ from the graphic?
+Please share in the comments or send to [email protected]

 Are exogenous ketones worth it?
 And to expand on this topic, is the price of being healthy worth it?

-Exogenous ketones carry tangible and intangible benefits that are up to you to examine and then decide if they are worth it.
+Exogenous ketones carry intangible and tangible benefits that are up to you to examine and then decide if they are worth it.